4jamesccraven/nixos-configs/README.md

    ❄️ NixOS Configuration Files ❄️
 </h1>

-Multi-host configuration files for my NixOS machine.
+Multi-host configuration files for my NixOS machines.
 It also contains my Neovim config since I didn't start using it until I started using Nix.

 ### What is Nix/NixOS?